 The Samaritan House is a non-profit organization that, through our services, provides emergency shelter, transitional housing, and support services to people without other options within Franklin-Grand Isle Counties.

 Samaritan House currently has a waiting list of over ONE HUNDRED TWENTY HUMAN BEINGS.
 We have dozens of children included on that list.
 This is a tragedy for those we are unable to serve and our community.
-Now that winter is upon us and the...read more
+Now that winter is upon us and the temperatures are...read more

 Few people plan to stay in a homeless shelter.
 St. Albans resident Amy Verchereau, 27, didn’t.
 “You don’t ever think you’re going to get to that point until you do,” she said in an interview Monday.
 Verchereau had spent four years staying on and off with friends and...read more